kcalvinalvin/kcalvinalvin/README.md

-### I am a Water deer
+### 👋 Hi I'm Calvin 👋

-I'm a water deer that likes Linux and Bitcoin.
-I know Bitcoin better though.
+I am an open source developer that works on scaling Bitcoin.

-Usually I am:
+Nowadays I'm usually:

-- Contributing to Bitcoin
+- Working on utcd (github.com/mit-dci/utcd/tree/utreexo), a Bitcoin full node with Utreexo accumulators
-- Tweaking my NixOS servers
+- Working on utreexo (github.com/mit-dci/utreexo), a dynamic hash-based accumulator for Bitcoin
-- Looking for cool FOSS projects
+- Drinking water as I'm a water deer

-- Drinking water
+I'm dabbling around in:

-I'm available for coffee in Seoul if you wanna talk Bitcoin or Linux (email calvin@kcalvinalvin.info).
+- Contributing to libutreexo (github.com/mit-dci/libutreexo), an implementation of utreexo in C++

-I have sick Seoul themed Bitcoin stickers available to give out.
-Email me for those.
+- Porting the work I've done in utcd to Bitcoin Core

-I am not available for hire.
+If you'd like to talk to me or send me pictures of cute water deers, I'm reachable at calvin@kcalvinalvin.info!